It is ideal to have no debt; ……or is it ?

 Even some of the world’s wealthiest people will borrow money to buy their aeroplanes, whilst having significant deposits in the bank.

-so they maximise their liquidity and have available cash for all eventualities, hopefully for opportunities but equally for those rainy days.
+So they maximise their liquidity and have available cash for all eventualities, hopefully for opportunities but equally for those rainy days.

-and they are happy to pay the costs and interest, because it will enable them to act on the opportunity.
+They are happy to pay the costs and interest, because it will enable them to act on the opportunity.